-The 'backdating' solution to the start of the notification period, set out in section 4.4, would apply for deemed or dispensed with service cases, and potentially in cases where there were delays involving the use of a process server, the most common response to problems
+The 'backdating' solution to the start of the notification period, set out in section 4.4, would apply for deemed or dispensed with service cases, and potentially in cases where there were delays involving the use of a process server, the most common response to problems with service.
+Nor would it work where the petitioner is unable to pursue service, because of lack of money or lack of information or confidence.
+As we saw above, about a third of the non-response petitioners appeared to give up, apparently defeated by the financial, legal and emotional demands of pursuing service, especially without legal advice.
+It is of particular concern that some of those forced to give up included cases where the petitioner had alleged coercive control and/or very serious emotional, physical or sexual abuse.

-The information given was that the court would only dispense with service where it was impracticable to serve the application by any other method and if the court was satisfied that full enquiries have been made as to the Respondent's whereabouts, including evidence of social media searches and an inquiry agent's report.
-This was another case where the wife had alleged serious domestic violence.
+29 The information given was that the court would only dispense with service where it was impracticable to serve the application by any other method and if the court was satisfied that full enquiries have been made as to the Respondent's whereabouts, including evidence of social media searches and an inquiry agent's report.

+30 This was another case where the wife had alleged serious domestic violence.
 The non-return of the acknowledgment meant that the husband was able to achieve the divorce on his terms.